btclaw/btclaw-miner/docs/PROTOCOL.md

 **Q: Is there a web frontend?**
 Yes.
 The protocol dashboard is live at [bitcoinexus.xyz](https://bitcoinexus.xyz) with real-time minting progress, holder leaderboard, recent mint feed, address/transaction lookup, and wallet connection support (UniSat, OKX Wallet, Xverse).
 The frontend queries the Indexer API at `api.bitcoinexus.xyz`.
 Note: the frontend is for viewing only — minting still requires a full node and the NEXUS Reactor CLI.

+**Q: How does Transfer work without the Witness layer?**
+Transfer only needs OP_RETURN because it doesn't require a full node proof.
+The Taproot signature proves ownership of the sending address.
+The Indexer verifies the sender has sufficient balance and the signature is valid.

+**Q: Why 3 block confirmations for transfers?**
+To protect against blockchain reorganizations.
+In a reorg, a confirmed transfer could be reversed.
+Waiting for 3 confirmations makes this extremely unlikely.
+During the waiting period, the transferred NXS is locked to prevent double-spending.

+**Q: Can I transfer NXS from any wallet?**
+Yes.
+Transfer only requires creating a standard Bitcoin transaction with an OP_RETURN output.
+Any Taproot-compatible wallet (UniSat, OKX Wallet, Xverse) can construct this transaction through the NEXUS web frontend.

 ---

 ## Links